johnl-m/personal-site/content/pages/posts/jenkins-milestones.md

 ---
 ### Problem
 Jenkins is an open-source self-hosted solution for build automation, used by millions of developers.
-One thing that Jenkins _doesn't_ seem to support out of the box, is a pipeline debouncer to ensure that if pull request checks are running at a given point in time, they are only running for the most recent version of the code.
+One thing that Jenkins _doesn't_ support out of the box, is a pipeline debouncer to ensure that if pull request checks are running at a given point in time, they are only running for the most recent version of the code.

 Some reasons you might want to do this are if you're working on a project with expensive end-to-end tests